Skip to Main Content

 Double Chicken Please takes its name and structural concept from a food pairing logic applied to cocktails: the idea that drinks, like dishes, benefit from the same rigour applied to flavour combination and texture.
 The bar splits its approach between a more casual front section and a dedicated cocktail experience in the back, a format that mirrors the way certain serious restaurants run a bar program and a tasting counter under the same roof.
 This kind of spatial thinking, where different parts of a room serve different appetites and paces, has become a marker of the more considered independent bars in New York.

-The rise of concept-driven cocktail bars in the United States has accelerated over the past five years, with cities like San Francisco (ABV being one reference point) and internationally in Bangkok (BKK Social Club) developing programs that compete on intellectual coherence as much as on individual drink quality.
+Concept-driven cocktail bars have gained momentum in the United States and abroad.
 New York remains the market where that competition is most compressed and most visible, and Allen Street is now part of its geography.

 Who Goes, and When

-The LES draws a later crowd than Midtown or the Upper East Side.
+The LES draws a later crowd than Midtown.
 Allen Street specifically picks up after dinner service winds down elsewhere, which means Double Chicken Please's peak hours sit later in the evening.
 The bar functions as a destination in its own right rather than a pre- or post-dinner stop, given the deliberateness of its format, though its location means it sits within walking distance of a dense cluster of restaurants that feed into its late-night traffic.

 Mix of serious cocktail drinkers, industry workers, and curious visitors who end up on the OAD list via word of mouth makes the room a useful cross-section of downtown New York's drinking culture at this moment.
 That's the kind of audience that distinguishes a bar with a genuine program from one running on atmosphere and location alone.